overwolf/overwolf.github.io/docs/api/overwolf-games-events-warzone.md

 :::warning

 This game requires enabling exclusive mode on your OW app's windows.
-Read [eeMore info here](/exclusive-mode).
+Read more about OW [exclusive mode](../topics/exclusive-mode).

 In addition, when developing your app, you must comply with Activision’s Call of Duty:Warzone terms and conditions.
 Supporting que dodging, interfering with matchmaking or any such behavior is strictly prohibited, and will not be approved.
 If you have any doubt, please contact us directly before starting development.